Zagreb: Surroundings

-From the summit, weather permitting, the vista reaches as far as Velebit Range along Croatia's rocky northern coast, as well as the snow-capped peaks of the towering Julian Alps in neighboring Slovenia.
+From the summit, weather permitting, the vista reaches as far as Velebit Range along Croatia's rocky northern coast, as well as the snow-capped peaks of the towering Julian Alps in neighbouring Slovenia.
 There are several lodging villages, offering accommodation and restaurants for hikers.
 Skiers visit Sljeme, which has four ski-runs, three ski-lifts, and a chairlift.

 The old Medvedgrad, a recently restored medieval burg was built in the 13th century on Medvednica hill.
 It overlooks the western part of the city and also hosts the Shrine of the Homeland, a memorial with an eternal flame, where Croatia pays reverence to all its heroes fallen for homeland in its history, customarily on national holidays.
 The ruined medieval fortress Susedgrad is located on the far-western side of Medvednica hill.
 It has been abandoned since the early 17th century, but it is visited during the year.

 Zagreb occasionally experiences earthquakes, due to the proximity of Žumberak-Medvednica fault zone.
-It's classified as an area of high seismic activity.
+It is classified as an area of high seismic activity.
 The area around Medvednica was the epicentre of the 1880 Zagreb earthquake (magnitude 6.3), and the area is known for occasional landslide threatening houses in the area.
 The proximity of strong seismic sources presents a real danger of strong earthquakes.
 Croatian Chief of Office of Emergency Management Pavle Kalinić stated Zagreb experiences around 400 earthquakes a year, most of them being imperceptible.
-However, in case of a strong earthquake, it's expected that 3,000 people would die and up to 15,000 would be wounded.
+However, in case of a strong earthquake, it is expected that 3,000 people would die and up to 15,000 would be wounded.
 In 2020 the city experienced a 5.5 magnitude earthquake, which damaged various buildings in the historic downtown area.
-The city's iconic cathedral lost the cross off of one of its towers.
+The city's iconic cathedral lost the cross of one of its towers.
 This earthquake was the strongest one to affect the city since the destructive 1880 Zagreb earthquake.